dsklnr/Healthcare_CRM_Application/README.txt

 JavaFX Version: JavaFX-SDK-17.0.2
 MySQL Connector Driver: mysql-connector-java-8.0.28

-This application was designed for doctors and nurses to schedule patient appointment.
+This application was designed for doctors and nurses to schedule patient appointments.

 The main screen is where the user may either create a new account or login.
 Either nurses or doctors can create an account.
 When creating an account, passwords are encrypted for secutity